 In comparing the 1982 and 2011 Milwaukee Brewer division champs, there are striking similarities.

 1. MVP Candidates:

-In 1982 Robin Yount was American League MVP.
+In 1982 Robin Yount was the American League MVP.
 I will always remember his two homers against Baltimore on the last day of the season which clinched the division for the Brewers.
-Ryan Braun should be NL MVP this reason not only based on his personal stats of hitting around .330, with 30 steals, 32 home runs, and 107 runs batted in, but mainly for his late heroics in winning games for the Brewers.
+Ryan Braun should be NL MVP for this reason, not only based on his stats of hitting around .330, with 30 steals, 32 home runs, and 107 runs batted in, but mainly for his late heroics in winning games for the Brewers.